A Mother’s Love in the Absence of Reciprocity

 Redirecting love toward:

-· creative or purposeful work
+Creative or purposeful work

 A Truth to Carry Forward

-Rejection does not mean you are unlovable.
+Rejection does not mean a mother is unlovable.

 It means the other person is emotionally unavailable.